leppert/nudge/README.md

 ## Message Resolution

-When a spec problem is encountered, Nudge does it best to look up messages by resolving the spec based on available keywords.
-For instance, in the example below because `::email` is an alias for `::email-type`, it will return the same message even though one has not been explicitly defined.
+When a spec problem is encountered, Nudge does its best to look up messages by resolving the spec based on available keywords.
+For instance, in the example below you can see that because `::email` is an alias for `::email-type` it will return the same message even though it was not explicitly defined.

 ``` clojure
 (ns foo